Section 6 – Playing rules: Part 1

 (b) The onus of maintaining equipment in proper condition shall be upon the player.
 If adjustments are required, the player must leave the floor and play shall continue uninterrupted, using a substitute.

-(c) A goaltender may not delay the game unnecessarily to adjust his equipment, during a stoppage of play, unless he has received permission from the Referee and remains in the goal area.
-If a goaltender goes to the players’ bench to adjust any equipment he shall retire from the floor and his place shall be taken by the alternate goaltender and no warm-up will be permitted.
+(c) A goaltender may not delay the game unnecessarily to adjust their equipment, during a stoppage of play, unless he has received permission from the Referee and remains in the goal area.
+If a goaltender goes to the players’ bench to adjust any equipment he shall retire from the floor and their place shall be taken by the alternate goaltender and no warm-up will be permitted.
 However, this would only apply where an alternate goaltender is dressed.
 The alternate goaltender must remain in the game until play resumes.
 For a violation of this rule, a Minor penalty for Delay of Game shall be assessed.

 Note: A goaltender may not go to the player’s bench at any time during a stoppage of play unless he is being replaced by a substitute.